 How many endpoints are required in order to subscribe?

-You can use as many endpoints you want but at least one is required to subscribe to a webhook topic.
+You can use up to 6 endpoints, but at least one is required to subscribe to a webhook topic.

 How do I test it?

 Make sure you have a Cleeng Sandbox account.

 Do I need any authentication to receive webhooks?

 Yes, and it is available to all broadcasters.